 Blood clotting or coagulation is a complicated but necessary body mechanism.
 Several steps occur, in a specific order, when an injury occurs to form a clot.
 Without the mechanism, a simple nick on the leg with a razor could kill an individual.
 Perhaps you’ve heard of Hemophilia.
-An individual with hemophilia is lacking of the steps involved with blood clot formation.
+An individual with hemophilia is lacking the ability to perform normal blood clot formation.

 On the other side of the spectrum, Thrombophilias are disorders that can cause blood clots to form when they shouldn’t.
 Blood clots can form in blood vessels, decreasing or stopping blood flow.
 Blood clot formation is also dangerous because it can break away from its forming site and travel to the lungs and/or brain.

 Thrombophilias are a particular concern during pregnancy due to the changes that take place in the body.
 The likelihood of dangerous blood clot formation is increased during this time.
-The danger with blood clot formation during pregnancy is not only the threat to the mother, but a blood clot can form in the blood vessel leading to the placenta; restricting or completely stopping blood flow to the fetus.
+The danger with blood clot formation during pregnancy is not only the threat to the mother but also the fact that a blood clot can form in the blood vessel leading to the placenta, restricting or completely stopping blood flow to the fetus.